acconeer/acconeer-python-exploration/docs/handbook/radar_principles.rst

     \gamma=\left(\frac{\sqrt{\varepsilon_1}-\sqrt{\varepsilon_2}}{\sqrt{\varepsilon_1}+\sqrt{\varepsilon_2}}\right)^2

 where :math:`\varepsilon_1` and :math:`\varepsilon_2` is the relative permittivity, at 60 GHz, on either side of the boundary.
-Keep in mind that the relative permittivity is generally frequency dependent and may also vary depending on the exact material composiion and manufacturing process.
+Keep in mind that the relative permittivity is generally frequency dependent and may also vary depending on the exact material composition and manufacturing process.
 :numref:`tab_material` lists approximate values for the real part of the relative permittivity for some common materials.

 .. _tab_material: